Facial Expression Recognition Task

 Key Metrics:

-- Overall accuracy: Proportion of correctly identified emotions
+- proportion_correct: Proportion of correctly identified emotions (over answered trials)

 Design Recommendations